 Be prepared for your blog’s search popularity going down initially.
 It will not only come back, it will grow faster if you properly maintain the blog after migration.

-Please put a notice on the blog that you are changing the URL.
+Put a notice on the blog that you are changing the URL.
 You don’t change your home address unannounced, do you?
+The same here.
 In addition, inform your regular visitors by email and through social networks.